bl94/BL-Capstone-1/README.md

 ![GSS logo](/images/resize_vis_hm.png)

 ## Hypotheses
-#### Hypotheses were created based on the correlations found in the data.
+#### Hypotheses were created based on the strongest correlations found in the data.
 #### Null:   Health *is not* related to feeling happy more often.
 #### Alternative:  Health *is* related to feeling happy more often.